Steairy/Chess-Bitboard-Movegen/README.md

 Each time you want to generate the legal moves(including when you first create the board), run the board.generateLegal function.

-After running that function, you can see the legal moves by iterating through indexes 0 to board.legalMoveCount.
+After running that function, you can see the legal moves by iterating through indexes 0 to board.legalMoveCount-1.
 For each index the legal move is board.legalMoves[index]

 The reason we have to do this is because legalMoves is an array with a fixed size.